tudelft3d/geo2020/company/index.md

 You can also propose yours if you have already contact.

 However, please do not contact directly companies that are not listed here, unless you already know someone there.
-The best way to graduate in collaboration with a company is to do it through a staff of Geomatics, she/he often has contacts with industry.
+The best way to graduate in collaboration with a company is to do it through a staff of Geomatics, they often have contacts with industry.
 Thus speak to a staff and ask if they have a good project with a company.

 [This document explains the rules and guidelines.](O&S_rules_guidelines_graduating_company.pdf)